3v1n0/clangd-snap/README.md

 `sudo snap install --classic clangd`

-Use this with your favourite IDE (sublime-text + LSP, vim-clangd...)
+Use this with your favourite IDE (sublime-text + LSP, vim-clangd, emacs, neovim...).

+Read more at http://langserver.org/ for the list of supported clients